gtsteffaniak/filebrowser/README.md

    filebrowser.yml and have a valid filebrowser config.

-The filebrowser application should run with the same user and rules that you have from the original.
+The filebrowser Quantum application should run with the same user and rules that you have from the original.
 But keep in mind the differences that are mentioned at the top of this readme.